Lagree for Beginners

 Beginner Tips for Success

-• Breathe consistently; don't hold your breath
+• Breathe consistently throughout each movement; don't hold your breath

-• Stay hydrated before, during, and after class
+• Stay hydrated before, during, and after class for optimal performance and recovery

-• Listen to your body and rest when needed
+• Listen to your body and rest when genuinely needed, but push through comfortable discomfort

 Book Your First Lagree Class